 - Be sure stairwells are well lit and that stairs have handrails on both sides.

-- Install grab bars on bathroom walls near tub, shower, and toilet.
+- Install grab bars on bathroom walls near the tub, shower, and toilet.

-- Use a rubber bath mat in shower or tub.
+- Use a rubber bath mat in the shower or tub.

 - Keep a flashlight with fresh batteries beside your bed.

 - If using a step stool for hard-to-reach areas, use a sturdy one with a handrail and wide steps.

 - Add ceiling fixtures to rooms lit by lamps.

 - Consider purchasing a cordless phone so that you don’t have to rush to answer the phone when it rings, or so that you can call for help if you do fall.

 - Be careful on highly polished floors that become slick and dangerous when wet.